TomasHubelbauer/vscode-settings/README.md

 `"workbench.settings.useSplitJSON": true`

 This will probably be soon removed, but I use and like the split JSON editing experience and will be pissed when they take it.

+`"window.restoreWindows": "none"`

+Restoring the last window is actually quite handy 99 % of the time, but when it's not what I want, VS Code takes too much time loading extensions and services before it becomes responsive enough for me to close the existing workspace and get to the start page.
+And I also just don't like the feeling of starting with a dirty workspace anyway.
+So no restoration for me.

+This will still open two windows when there was an unsaved file in a window that got closed.
+I haven't looked into how to prevent that.

+## Languages

+`"typescript.updateImportsOnFileMove.enabled": "always"`

+I always want VS Code TypeScript language service to rewrite my `import` paths when I move files around.
+If it makes a mistake, TypeScript will fail to compile and I will notice and fix it.

 `"html.format.extraLiners": ""`